 Company name Principal business Digital Arts Inc. Planning, development and sale of internet security software and appliance products Digital Arts America, Inc. Sale of FinalCode (a file encryption and tracking solution) Digital Arts Asia Pacific Pte.
-Ltd. Sale of FinalCode (a file encryption and tracking solution) Digital Arts Europe Limited Sale of FinalCode (a file encryption and tracking solution) Digital Arts Consulting Inc. Information security consulting, etc.
+Ltd. Sale of FinalCode (a file encryption and tracking solution) Digital Arts Europe Limited Sale of FinalCode (a file encryption and tracking solution) Digital Arts Consulting Inc. Consulting services

 In the world of the Internet, we are endlessly inundated with all kinds of information.
-Although using the Internet has made it much easier to gather information, ways of controlling and protecting information posted on the Internet have yet to be established and internet users run a very high risk of unintentionally encountering problematic websites.
-Meanwhile, email, though an essential business tool, also poses many challenges, such as measures to prevent mis-transmission, storage and effective utilization of large amounts of emails, antispam measures and internet security measures.
-Additionally, files, which are important management assets, are also exposed to risks such as the leakage or unauthorized taking-out of personal information by interested parties within organizations, theft, loss, mis-transmission and other operational errors, and leakage by contractors.
+Although using the Internet has made it much easier to gather information, methods of controlling information posted on the Internet and providing protection from malicious websites have yet to be established and Internet users run a very high risk of unintentionally encountering problematic websites.
+Meanwhile, email, though an essential business tool, also poses many security challenges, such as data leakage due to transmission errors, spam and spoofed messages, and risks of virus infection resulting from receiving malicious files.
+Additionally, personal information, data from outsourcing parties and other electronic data, which are now part of important management assets, are also exposed to growing risks of data leaks due to insiders' unauthorized taking-out of information, theft or loss of devices, email transmission errors and other operational errors.